KWAD-ee/space/README.md

-# We are KWAD.space - A new Hackerspace in Tallinn, Estonia
+# We are Codename:KWAD.space - A new Hackerspace in Tallinn, Estonia

 A hackerspace is a physical place, run by people interested in various aspects of constructive & creative hacking.
 From finding ways to make your own beer to building a super-fast racing drone.
 We are a breeding ground for awesome ideas.
 We provide a nest where those ideas can become reality.
 We operate by collaboration and openness.
 We allow people to fail, and to try again.